 The executor’s evidence with their application is in the form of an affidavit.
 In the affidavit they need to establish that the person has died (usually by attaching the death certificate), they need to prove that the Will is valid, and they need to submit an inventory of the assets and liabilities of the estate.

 Putting this application together can take a few weeks after the death certificate arrives, and in Victoria death certificates are taking 6-8 weeks to issue.
+Here’s another article on other things that an executor should be aware of.
 So beneficiaries of an estate should expect that it will take about 3-4 months after the death before an application is made for probate.

 Probate is not needed for every deceased estate – only if there are assets that require it.
+Here’s an article on what assets are not estate assets.
 A grant of representation (either probate or letters of administration) is required to deal with:

 - bank accounts or investments over the value of $50,000